 The schedule of trading sessions is one of the most common forex questions on social networks.
 You should know that most transactions in a certain instrument are carried out in a strictly defined period when sellers and buyers converge and make transactions.
 Most often, we focus on the exchanges’ schedule.
 For example, it’s necessary to track American stocks during the New York Stock Exchange’s working hours.
 The largest euro-dollar currency pair movements reliably occur during the European trading session.

 - European: 6:00 – 16:00 GMT

 - American: 13:00 – 23:00 GMT

 - Pacific: 20:00 – 7:00 GMT

-These time are in GMT.
-Be sure to convert them to your time zone!
+Be sure to convert time according to your time zone!

 We will discuss this point in detail when we talk about risk management.
-In general, this applies less to forex, but, if you have a limited budget, it makes no sense to choose the most expensive assets.
-The 1 lot cost can be 1, 50, 150 dollars or something like that.
-The main reason for this is that you will not be able to comply with reasonable risk management rules if you risk the whole deposit in each transaction just because you do not have enough free funds for it.
+If you have a limited budget, it makes no sense to choose the most expensive assets, right?
+The cost of 1 lot 50, 150 dollars or even more.
+The problem here is that you will not be able to comply with reasonable risk management rules if you risk the whole deposit in each transaction just because you do not have enough free funds.

 Market Participants and What Forex Brokers Lie About

-First it’s necessary to understand what exactly we are going to speculate on in order to engage in a trade.
-We do not need to learn the history, activities, background, financial statements and Apple’s board of directors in order to buy or sell its shares, but it is necessary to understand what the shares actually are.
+First, it’s necessary to understand what exactly do we speculate on to engage in a trade.
+We do not need to learn the history, activities, background, financial statements and Apple’s top management board to buy or sell its shares.
+However, it is necessary to understand what the shares are.